-- 1. Provide ongoing education addressing aspects of care such advanced care planning, end of life trajectory, pain and symptom management, and communication. - 2.
-Education in Palliative Care, Fundamentals, CAPCE, and the project listed above as well as New Residents Bill of rights, education on Palliative care vs. End-of-Life Care. - 3.
+- 1. Completed an 8 week in house Palliative Project in fall of 2021 with the South East LIHN Pain and Palliative Specialist Jenny Ann Logan.
+Jenny Ann was on site to educate all team members throughout the 8 weeks.Covering aspects of care such adavanced care planning, end of life trajectory pain and symptom management, and communication. - 2.
+Education in Palliative Care, Fundamentals, CAPCE, and the project listed above as well as New Residents Bill of rights, education on Palliative care vs. End of Life Care.. - 3.
 Implement Bereavement Support Group for residents - 4.
 Complete the TRC Palliative and End of Life Management CST for every Resident - 5.
-Provide education at Resident Council and Family council - 6.
-Explore different communication formats with families and find out what communication is preferrable to them. - 7.
-Consider combining our different committee meetings that occur monthly into one in hopes of encouraging attendance This meeting could also be offered out virtually to those that could not attend the home in person by a virtual platform such as Zoom. - 8.
+Provide education at Resident Council and Family council - Explore different communication formats with families and find out what communication is preferrable to them.
+For example, electronic messaging (Dial My Calls), email blast to all families regarding important communication about upcoming events or committee meetings. - 7.
+We would also like to look at combining our different committee meetings that occur monthly into one in hopes of encouraging attendance rather than have different meetings spread out throughout the month.
+This meeting could also be offered out virtually to those that could not attend the home in person by a virtual platform such as Zoom. - 8.
 Initiate monthly educational topics to families, residents and staff that will focus on a specific topic each month.
-This will help encourage engagement amongst those that participate while focusing on quality improvement plans - 9.
+This will help encourage engagement amongst those that participate while focusing on quality improvement plans for that specific topic that month.
+The intent would be to make it fun and an interactive learning opportunity that promotes an interactive collaborative approach.
+Information and feedback would then be shared through our Quality Committee Meeting on a monthly basis. - 9.
 Develop a feedback questionnaire for families and residents.